itzKashii/VeriBot/README.md

 # LICENSE
-> This repo in under `MIT` License, If curious what is it.
+> This repo is under `MIT` License, If curious what is it.
 Click the `LISENCE.

 # Help